 & b is a disposition or role of which c is bearer at t

 & the type instantiated by a is correlated with the type instantiated by b.
-[059-002]
+[059-002]]

-Theorem: if a realizable entity a is realized in a process p, then p stands in the has_participant relation to the bearer of a.
-[106-002]
+a(realization)[Theorem: if a realizable entity a is realized in a process p, then p stands in the has_participant relation to the bearer of a.
+[106-002] ]

-Axiom: All realizable dependent continuants have material entities or sites as their bearers.
-[060-001]
+a(realization)[Axiom: All realizable dependent continuants have material entities or sites as their bearers.
+[060-001] ]

 There are reciprocal realizable dependent continuants (e.g. husband/wife; complementary dispositions (for example of key and lock), as described in [28, 79]).